santosomar/certs/README.md

 # Cybersecurity Certification Roadmap - Interactive Tool

-This project is a modernized, interactive version of a Cybersecurity Certification Roadmap.
-It allows users to explore cybersecurity certifications, filter them by domain and level, and visualize the data through interactive charts.
+This project is an interactive Cybersecurity Certification Roadmap.
+It allows you to explore cybersecurity certifications, filter them by domain and level, and visualize the data through interactive charts.

+---

+## How to Use
+1. **View the Roadmap**: Open `index.html` in your web browser.
+2. **Explore Data**:
+   - Use the search bar or dropdown menus to filter certifications.
+   - Click "View Statistics" to see the dashboard.
+   - Click "Sunburst Chart" to see the hierarchical view.
+   - Click "Cost vs Level" to explore the scatter plot.
+   - Click "Pathway Builder" to create your custom certification journey.
+   - Explore the "Sankey Flow" and "Network Graph" for deeper insights.

+---

 ## Features
 - **Interactive Search**: Quickly find certifications by name or abbreviation.